tejraval11/ReWear/README.md

 ## 📹 **VIDEO WALKTHROUGH**
 **[🎥 Watch Full Demo Video](https://www.loom.com/share/63324c46e1354dcfafc1c1465ab01019)**

+## 👨‍💼 **Test Admin Access**

+To test the admin functionality, you can use these pre-configured admin credentials:

+**Email:** `admin@gmail.com`
+**Password:** `admin123`

+After logging in with these credentials, you will be automatically redirected to the admin dashboard at `/admin` where you can:
+- View platform statistics
+- Moderate items (approve/reject/delete)
+- Manage users
+- Oversee swaps
+- Access all administrative features

 ---

 A sustainable fashion platform that enables users to exchange unused clothing through direct swaps or a point-based redemption system.
 Built with Next.js 14, TypeScript, Prisma, and PostgreSQL.